anya-a-irk/bachelor-diploma/README.md

 ## in english
 Face identification and voice command recognition.

 The diploma project is dedicated to creation of multimodal human-robot interfaces.
-In project were realized face identification from camera image and voice command recognition  were realized.
+Face identification from camera image and voice command recognition  were realized.

-The project contains 2 parts:
+The project consist of 2 parts:

-+ First part deals with voice command recognition, and then face identification from camers image.
++ First part deals with voice command recognition, and then face identification from camera image.

 + Second part is dedicated to face recognition from camera image, and then recognition the "password" phrase.